 1. Material mix

 Natural elements bring warmth to any room.
-Mix a sleek wooden farmhouse table with with spindle back, bistro or rattan chairs in black or tan.
+Mix a sleek wooden farmhouse table with spindle back, bistro or rattan chairs in black or tan.
 Leather cushions provide a contemporary twist to the mix.

 2. Material contrast